gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Deeplinking-feature-gij-cloud.md

 <img src='https://www.gitkraken.com/wp-content/uploads/2023/01/Group-812.svg' style='margin:30px auto 35px auto;' />

-[GitKraken Git Client](https://www.gitkraken.com/git-client/features) is a multi-platform application which allows integration of Git repositories such as GitHub, GitLab, Bitbucket, Azure DevOps, Jira, and more.
-It provides a seamless approach to visualize Git, helping thousands of developers save time with their development workflow.
-It grants flexibility with switching between a GUI or a terminal.
-It also possesses robust team features which affords a seamless experience with Git -- whether you work on Windows, Mac or Linux.
+[GitKraken Git Client](https://www.gitkraken.com/git-client/features) is a multi-platform application that integrates with Git repositories such as GitHub, GitLab, Bitbucket, Azure DevOps, Jira, and more.
+GitKraken helps developers visualize Git and save time with their development workflow.
+You can switch between a GUI or terminal, and the robust team features provide a seamless Git experience on Windows, Mac, or Linux.

 ### GitKraken deep link access locations

-The GitKraken deep links are accessible on the following locations:
+GitKraken deep links are accessible in the following locations:

 #### Jira issue – Git commits tab